 Feeling stuck?
 Match your mom's personality to the perfect format.

-If your mom lights up when telling stories but clams up at the sight of a blank page, prioritize an audio-based option.
+If your mom lights up when telling stories but the thought of filling pages feels like homework, skip the writing altogether.

 For the Tech-Savvy Mom